AnasSajan/TODO-App/README.md

-Add and Deletes the task
+Adds and Deletes a task
 # TODO_App